-Such a special and magical place, situated off the coast of downtown Vancouver.
-Stanley Park has housed 1000’s of raccoons and lil squirrel guys over the years.
-A place where adventures thrive in abundance from the seawall, to Eagles soaring with pride, the trails have been marked by many dogs, the Mermaid glances your way every single time you look her in the eye (kind of eerie), the Lions Gate Bridge under where many cruise ships pass by annually, second beach – home to the swimming pool where many Vancouverites spent their childhood guiding their siblings to the pool.
-Stanley Park is also home to English Bay- a beach that is second to none.
-It’s the place where many visitors and residents have stopped to sit at one of the benches on the beach to enjoy fish and chips or a sushi lunch, perhaps, you’re admiring the waves of the ocean and sitting in quiet contemplation.
-English Bay, where many flee to every year to watch International fireworks displays, to dance at the annual gay pride parade, and it’s also the place where many of us have literally jumped into the Pacific Ocean on New Years’ Day for the famous Polar Bear swim.
+Stanley Park is also home to English Bay– a beach that is second to none.
+It’s the place where many visitors and residents have stopped to sit at one of the benches that offer breathtaking views and enjoy fish and chips or a sushi lunch.
+Perhaps as they admire the waves of the ocean and sit in quiet contemplation.
+English Bay, where many flee to every year to watch International fireworks displays, to dance at the annual Gay Pride Parade, and to jump into the Pacific Ocean on New Years’ Day for the famous Polar Bear Swim.

-Stanley Park is a historical Vancouver monument, a great part of the natural heritage and community vibes of Vancouver, British Columbia.
-Between the yacht club, totem poles, and famous tea house, artist works in the summer time, accompanied by musicians, and lush gardens.
-We can’t forget about Lost Lagoon now can we… I don’t know about you, but, when we were kids, lost lagoon still froze in the winter, while many went ice skating with their families.
-I wonder if the people who named Lost Lagoon got lost around it looking for some other part of Stanley Park as I myself, have done many, many times over the years.
-One could go on forever talking about the beauty and things to do.
-There’s the hollow tree, double seater bicycles, train rides, seasonal displays, there is just too much to list here, you’ll just need to come and explore it for your own self.
+Stanley Park is a historical Vancouver monument, a great part of Canada’s heritage and community vibes of Vancouver, British Columbia.
+Between the yacht club, totem poles, and famous tea house, the works of various painters can be found on display through the summer months, accompanied by musicians, and lush gardens.
+Of course, there is Lost Lagoon and many other reasons to visit Stanley Park.
+One could go on forever talking about the beauty and things to see and do.
+There’s the hollow tree, double-seater bicycle rentals, train rides, seasonal displays, there is just too much to mention here, you’ll just need to come and explore it for your own self.

 Written by: Jo Martinez